-A South Side funeral home becomes a hub of Chicago's gun violence scourge
+She embalmed her own nephew and learned to shoot.
+A Chicago funeral home copes with gun violence

 At Bryan's funeral a week later, another sister, Briona, said she "never thought we'd lose another sibling.
 But here we go again."

-"I feel for people who actually live in this community," Sutton said.
-"They can't escape.
-Their babies are dying."
+"Every day I am thinking, 'Where am I going to move to?'"
+Sutton said.

+"Where can I take my son ... where he won't get shot by an overzealous police officer because of the color of his skin?
+Where he won't get shot because he walked into a neighborhood that no one knew who he was?
+Where he won't get shot because he's in the wrong place at the wrong time?" she said.
+"This all runs through my mind.
+He's only 5 years old."

-Even with murders down 20% in the first eight months of 2018, Sutton's workday remains a stark reminder of the gun violence that plagues parts of Chicago's South and West sides.
+Her workday is a stark reminder of the violence that plagues parts of Chicago's South and West sides.

-"We're getting bodies just ripped apart, riddled with bullets," she said, noting the grim change since she entered the profession 20 years ago.
+"We're getting bodies just ripped apart, riddled with bullets," Sutton said, noting the grim change since she entered the profession 20 years ago.
 "When I first open the bag up and I'm looking at this body, yeah, I think the motive is, 'You know what?
 We don't even want your family to see you when they say good-bye.'"

-That brutality is why Sutton sought the concealed carry permit last spring.
+That brutality is why Sutton sought the concealed carry permit last year.
 She qualified.
 But she still doesn't own a handgun.

 "I know I may need it," she said.
 "But every day, when I go to work, there is someone there shot up."